oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

-the `<base/>` should refere to the tao/views folder in order to load correct js and css. with this code you will load all librairies that are needed to launch your tests.
+the `<base/>` should refer to the tao/views folder in order to load correct js and css. with this code you will load all libraries that are needed to launch your tests.
 You can also add blanket `js/lib/blanket/blanket.min.js`.<br/>

 You can put all you want in the <br/>
 #qunit-fixture div, this will be cleaned after each test so you will not have side effect.